eighthill/Slime_Mold_Simulation/README.md

 - **`create_slider_widget`**: Assembles the slider and spinbox widgets into a single UI component, organizing them vertically along with the restart button for a cohesive user interface.

 ## Feedback
-thank you for your attention so far, now you have gained an understanding of how our program works, we wish you a lot of fun trying out and discovering new beautiful parameters which result in beautiful patterns, you are welcome to send us pictures, short videos of how it looks like with you.
+Thank you for your attention so far, now you have gained an understanding of how our program works.
+We wish you a lot of fun trying out parameters which result in beautiful patterns, you are welcome to send us pictures, short videos of how your settings.
 We would be very happy to receive feedback.
-If you have any suggestions for improvement or criticism, please feel free to do so.
-We are still new in the business so we are looking forward to all your opinions :)
+If you have any suggestions for improvement or criticism, please feel free to contact us.
+We are looking forward to improve the simulation :)